 This prominent castle, owned by a wealthy Scottish immigrant named Robert Dunsmuir, was built in the shadow of tragedy.
 Four months into construction (starting in 1887), the castle’s architect, Warren Williams, died of an enlarged heart.

-Then In 1889, with the completion of the castle still one year away, Dunsmuir mysteriously died from a terrible cold.
+Then, In 1889, with the castle’s completion still one year away, Dunsmuir mysteriously died from a terrible cold.
 Five months later, Dunsmuir’s 2nd daughter died of the Typhoid Fever that had ripped through Nanaimo.

 Plenty of paranormal activity has been reported at Craigdarroch Castle.
-In fact, it has been said that the odd visitor to the castle will get such an uneasy feeling upon entering, they decide to walk straight back out again.
+It’s said that the odd visitor to the castle gets such an uneasy feeling upon entering, that they decide to walk straight back out again.

 Here are some of the more frequent sightings:

-- A strong smell of candle wax first thing in the morning, even though no candles had been burning
+• A strong smell of candle wax first thing in the morning, even though no candles are lit

 Sources: